MajedAbuSharar/WROfiles/README.md

 but thankfully , nothing was damaged , and we spent the rist of the day fixing it ...

 Some other problems we had in the way is , how are we gonna power up the raspberry pi ? , well we found that we need a power bank with 5v and
-3A minimum to start the raspberry pi , it was a very hard task to find one , but we found one in the end .
+3A minimum to start the raspberry pi , it was a very hard task to find one , but we found it .

 overall , despite the hard times we've been through , our team had fun and enjoyed every single moment together .